FeliciaFavrholdt/3sem_Assignments/week02/JsonAndDTOsThreads/src/main/java/JsonExercise/Part1.md

 * a popular choice for many software applications and web services.

 #### What is the difference between JSON and XML?
-SON nd XML (eXtensible Markup Language) have several differences:
+JSON and XML (eXtensible Markup Language) have several differences:

 1. **Syntax:**:
 * JSON uses a lightweight, easy-to-read syntax resembling JavaScript object literal notation.
 It primarily consists of key-value pairs and arrays.